Rover (UCLA song): History

 The song "I'm Looking Over a Four Leaf Clover" was popularized in 1948 by Art Mooney.
 It was written in 1927 with words by Mort Dixon, and music by Harry M. Woods.
 "There'll Be a Hot Time in the Old Town Tonight'" was written in 1886 with original lyrics by Joe Hayden and music by Theodore Metz, band leader of the McIntyre and Heath Minstrels.
 The UCLA Band arrangement is titled "Stanford Game (1954)", implying that it was originally played during the halftime of that football game by the UCLA Band.

 The current song originated in the late 1960s, when a band student wrote the parody lyrics to the tune of "I'm Looking Over a Four Leaf Clover" during a football game.
 The UCLA song was retitled simply "Rover".

-At the height of the John Wooden era (1948–1975), "Rover" was played only after lopsided basketball victories.
-Now, "Rover" is played after all UCLA athletic victories immediately following the alma mater.
+The song was initially played only after blowout basketball victories, which were frequent during John Wooden's time coaching the team.
+Now, "Rover" is played after all UCLA victories.
 The lyric "scattered all over the court" is changed to "scattered all over the field" when at a football or soccer match.
 Also, after the band sings the lyric "and in his head there's a great big dent" they jump off their seats or benches simultaneously and continue singing.

-Lyrics

-The lyrics to the song are as follows: